When Problems Arise

 CHANGING MODULES AFTER FIRST YEAR

-Students wishing to register a change of module must do so via the Student Portal or at the Student Records and Examinations Office no later than two weeks after the start of each Semester, i.e. by Friday, 23rd September, 2016 (Semester 1) or Friday, 27th January, 2017 (Semester 2).
+Students wishing to register a change of module must do so via the Student Portal or at the Student Records and Examinations Office no later than two weeks after the start of each Semester, i.e. by Friday, 22nd September 2017 (Semester 1) or Friday, 26th January 2018 (Semester 2).
+Semester 1 modules cannot be changed in Semester 2.
 No changes in registration will be allowed after these deadlines.

 CHANGING TO OTHER COLLEGES